-- One episode of Community had Pierce join a gang of seniors who kept being jerks to people, relying on their age to get away with it.
+- One episode had Pierce join a gang of seniors who kept being jerks to people, relying on their age to get away with it.
 One of their gags was pretending to be lost and senile so that random cops would take pity on them.
 This was subverted when one of them actually did have a serious lapse... while driving a car.
 Ultimately not played for laughs.

 - Played for laughs with Pierce himself, who can't seem to remember anything past a week.
-At one point the group exploits his memory problems to convince him they didn't forgot his birthday.
+At one point the group exploits his memory problems to convince him they didn't forget his birthday.
 The last one didn't work out as well as they thought, though.

 - In the later seasons of Stargate SG-1, it's discovered that the Goa'uld System Lord Yu is beginning to go senile, though his First Prime is doing his best to hide this fact and run the empire in his place.
 This is troubling to the heroes, because while Yu is just as evil and megalomaniacal as any other System Lord, he was at least rational and pragmatic compared to the outright psychosis of his fellows, and thus could be counted on for an Enemy Mine situation when it was necessary.